 FIRST and SECOND YEARS – Aspire to Your Next

 You've made an important decision in coming to Georgia Tech, and now we want to help you look to the bigger world of work to create your place long term.
 Georgie Tech is all about "creating the next."
 This can be the next big idea, invention, solution to a problem, technology advance, or anything "next."
-In the Center for Career Discovery and Development, we build on this campus-wide initiative by helping you create your next, as in your next career move.
+In the Career Center, we build on this campus-wide initiative by helping you create your next, as in your next career move.

 During your first couple of years in college, and in future years as needed, your focus should be on your aspirations.
 This doesn't mean starting to define narrow career directions and goals, but instead to figure out what you are drawn to.
 What are some problems out in the world that you'd like to help solve?
 What are challenges you are interested in?
 Where or how do you think you could make a difference?
 You don't have to know the job titles or graduate programs that match up with these aspirations; you can just imagine and think broadly about what pulls you in.
 Some specific things you can do during this "building block" are: